lem0nSec/CreateRemoteThreadPlus/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 #### Notes
 Make sure to compile the code using the same compiler/linker options specified in this VisualStudio project.
-Otherwise the program will not work.
 I suggest cloning the repository.